huawei-noah/SMARTS/docs/sim/visualization.rst

     # Run the chase_via_points.py example with the loop scenario
     $ scl run --envision examples/control/chase_via_points.py scenarios/sumo/loop

 ``--envision`` flag is added to ``scl run`` to enable the Envision server.
 Visit `http://localhost:8081/ <http://localhost:8081/>`_ in your browser to see the environment visualization.
-Select the simulator instance in the top left dropdown.
+Select the simulator instance in the top left drop-down.
 If you are using SMARTS on a remote machine you will need to forward port 8081.

 Data Recording and Replay
 ^^^^^^^^^^^^^^^^^^^^^^^^^